kmsholcomb/docs-rackspace/doc/style-guide/a-l-style-guidelines.rst

   term is a proper noun or acronym.
 For example, use *server* instead of *Server*.

-- For the definition, use :ref:`sentence-style-capitalization`.
+- For the definition, use sentence style capitalization.

 .. list-table::
    :widths: 100